 Modular Construction in Disasters: Before and After

+Planning for the DisasterWith an area that frequently receives these natural disasters, the entire landscape of the area is shaped by them, both literally and figuratively.
+When cities and construction projects are planned, wind forces have to be taken into account for every structure designed and built.
+Typically, all new structures (for Florida) will have to meet the state’s provided wind load rating for their area.
+These regulations are provided via the Florida Building Code and are the basis of wind load regulations and guidelines of neighboring states.
 In order to meet these often strict codes, buildings are often reinforced with special materials in order to make them rigid enough to withstand 180+ mph wind speeds.
 For our modular buildings, our prefabricated buildings are manufactured with added steel channeling in each of the panels.
 The higher the wind standards of the area, the more steel channeling the wall panel will receive.
 Also, for the most challenging climates, we have developed a welded steel line of guard houses that can withstand ultimate wind loads of 180+ mph.

-Because of precautions and planning such as this, areas like Key West, Florida can more easily recoup after a giant storm.
+After Hurricane Andrew, FEMA cited the main cause of building failure was the “lack of vertical wall reinforcing.”Because of precautions and planning such as this, areas like Key West, Florida can more easily recoup after a giant storm.
 The area may still sustain large amounts of property damage in the form of fallen trees or flying debris, but with buildings designed to withstand hurricane-like conditions, the people working in these buildings are able to get back to a normal life much sooner than before.

 Also from FEMA, “overall, relatively minimal structural damage was noted in modular housing developments.”

 RecoveryIf the natural disaster does hit and the structures are lacking in quality or were not designed to the proper code, then total loss is a possibility.
 So, these buildings and communities need to be rebuilt fast and to a high standard.
 In this case, modular construction once again turns out to be a very effective tool in disaster relief.
 According to a SmartMarket Report from McGraw Hill Construction, 66% of construction firms that utilized modular construction in their projects saw a decrease in their project schedule.
 35% of these firms saw a decrease of 4 weeks or more.
 So, with an overall quicker project delivery, modular construction helps get these communities get up in running again as soon as possible.

+McGraw Hill also reported 65% of firms that utilized modular construction saw a decrease in project budget.In addition to the quick project times, modular construction would offer to a recovering community, these structures are completely manufactured off-site, only requiring installation on site.
+With a potentially highly disrupted job site, having less heavy machinery around the area could be very beneficial or a requirement.
+Currently, the construction sector has experienced severe problems with their labor supply.
+In the aftermath of Hurricane Harvey, Houston is running out of workers to help rebuild.
 By utilizing modular constructions in these recovery projects, the construction firms could get the labor relief they need in an assembly-line form.
 Being manufactured in a controlled factory setting, these structures are put together by workers piece by piece, only focusing on the stage of construction that they specialize in.
 There are no outside factors that go unaccounted for and the structure moves through the manufacturing process like it is on an assembly line.
 What does this create in a modular structure?
 This type of manufacturing and assembly creates a consistently, structurally sound building with a quality design.